jsc329/ammonitorwiki/01-introduction.md

 > *Figure 1.1.
 A generalized overview of the AMMonitor approach.*

-  - Smart phone monitoring: Each cell phone station is fully plug-and-play, with an Android cell phone and external microphone stored in a weather-proof box mounted to a pole (Figure 1.1a).
+  - **Smartphone-based Monitoring**: Each smartphone station is fully plug-and-play, with an Android smartphone and external microphone stored in a weather-proof box mounted to a pole (Figure 1.1a).
     Stations are remote and powered by solar panels.
-Each cell phone is connected to a Google account and receives its recording/photo schedule daily via a Google calendar connection when in data transmission mode.
-Audio files, photos, and performance logs are sent directly to a linked to a cloud-based account (e.g., Dropbox) daily, where they are then archived and analyzed using AMMonitor functions (Figure 1.1b).
-The recording/photo schedules may be optimized by AMMonitor functions based on previously logged detections (Figure 1.1e).
+Each smartphone is connected to a Google account and receives its recording/photo sampling schedule daily from Google calendar when in data transmission mode.
+Audio files, photos, and performance logs are sent to a cloud-based account (e.g., Dropbox) daily, where they are then archived and analyzed using **AMMonitor** functions (Figure 1.1b).
+The recording/photo schedules may be optimized by **AMMonitor** functions based on previously logged detections (Figure 1.1e).

-  - Data Storage and Handling: Raw data, along with some automatically processed data, are stored within a SQLite database (Figure 1.1c).
+  - **Data Storage and Handling**: Raw data, along with some automatically processed data, are stored within a SQLite database (Figure 1.1c).
 We will dive deeply into the **AMMonitor** database in Chapter 3.
-In a nutshell, SQLite is a self-contained, high-reliability, embedded, full-featured, public-domain, SQL database engine.
-It is the most used database engine in the world, with a maximum storage of 140 terabytes. **AMMonitor** uses the R package, RSQLite \[1\] to connect R with the database.
+In short, SQLite is a self-contained, high-reliability, embedded, full-featured, public-domain, SQL database engine.
+It is the most used database engine in the world, with a maximum storage of 140 terabytes. **AMMonitor** uses the R package RSQLite \[1\] to connect R with the database.
 Database tables (highlighted in bold in this paragraph) store data and metadata about the overall monitoring effort.
 First, a monitoring effort is driven by an agency’s or researcher’s **objectives**.
     These objectives are often, but not always, **species**-centered.
-The **people** table stores
-    information about members of the monitoring team.
-They deploy **equipment** across various locations to monitor ecosystems via cell phones, each connected to a Google account and tracked through the **deployment** table.
-Location-specific temporal and spatial information are stored in the **temporals** and **spatials** tables.
+    The **people** table stores information about members of the monitoring team.
+People deploy **equipment** across various locations to monitor ecosystems via smartphones, each connected to a Google account and tracked through the **deployment** table.
+    Location-specific temporal and spatial information is stored in the **temporals** and **spatials** tables.
 The deployed equipment collects photos and/or recordings on a **schedule** transmitted to each phone’s Google calendar daily.
 The collected files are delivered to and remain in the cloud – metadata about cloud-based files are stored in the **photos** and **recordings** tables.
 Team members can manually search files for target species or target signals, identified in a signal **library**, by logging **annotations** (a process known as labeling).
 General features of an audio file are summarized and stored in the **soundscapes** table.
 To facilitate automated detection of target sounds, team members can create **templates** of target signals.
 Templates are run against incoming recordings; the **scores** table stores metrics indicating the closeness of a signal to the template.
-Machine learning (ML) classifiers are used to return the probability that a detected event is the target signal, stored in the **classifications** table.
-Classifications, along with annotations, can be used in a variety of statistical approaches to analyze the state of the ecosystem with respect to research hypotheses or management objectives.
-And we’ve come full-circle.
+Machine learning classifiers are used to return the probability that a detected event is the target signal, stored in the **classifications** table.
+Classifications, along with annotations,
+    can be used in a variety of statistical approaches to analyze the state of the ecosystem with respect to research hypotheses or management objectives.

-  - Analyses: Audio and photo data are analyzed in R with a variety of methods.
-For example, audio files scanned with a template-basedapproach ultimately provides the probability that any given signal is the target signal you seek \[2\] (Figure 1.1d).
-    These probabilities can be aggregated in many ways to address ecological questions.
-For example, they may be inputs into a multi-season occupancy analysis \[3\] to ascertain the status and population trend (increasing, decreasing, stable) of a target species (Figure 1.1f).
+  - **Analyses**: Audio and photo data can be analyzed in R using a variety of methods.
+For example, semi-automated detection of target signals can provide the probability that any given signal is a target signal sought by the researcher \[2\] (Figure 1.1d).
+These probabilities can be aggregated to address ecological questions.
+For example, the probabilities may be inputs to a dynamic occupancy analysis \[3\] to ascertain the status and population trend (increasing, decreasing, stable) of a target species (Figure 1.1f).

-  - Storage of Analyses: While the SQLite database stores much of the processed data, most analytical outputs are stored in an **AMModels** library \[4,5\].
-The concept of an AMModels library is extremely simple: a library stores the outputs of an R analysis (often in the form of a model), along with descriptive metadata, so that they may be easily recalled and used in the future.
-As a brief example, an R user may invoke the ‘lm’ function to analyze a dataset in a simple linear regression framework.
-The ‘lm’ function outputs are stored as an object of class ‘lm’, which contains a vast amount of information, including model inputs, model coefficients, fitting information, and residuals.
-This model, along with its metadata, can be stored in an **AMModels** library.
+  - **Storage of Analyses**: While the SQLite database stores much of the processed data, most analytical outputs are stored in an AMModels library \[4,5\].
+The concept of an AMModels library is extremely simple: a library stores the outputs of an R analysis (often in the form of a model), along with descriptive metadata, so that outputs may be easily recalled and used in the future.
+As a brief example, an R user may invoke the `lm()` function to analyze a dataset in a simple linear regression framework.
+The ‘lm’ function outputs are stored as an object of class `lm()`, which contains a vast amount of information, including model inputs, model coefficients, fitting information, and residuals.
+This model, along with its metadata, can be stored in an AMModels library.
 This model can be used to generate predictions on new data.
-In the context of **AMMonitor**, we use an **AMModel** library to store 1) models that predict species activity patterns (e.g., singing) as a function of covariates, 2) machine learning classification models that provide the probability that a signal is a target signal of interest, and 3) analytical results, such as an occupancy analysis or soundscape
+In the context of **AMMonitor**, we use an AMModels library to store 1) models that predict species activity patterns (e.g., singing) as a function of covariates, 2) machine learning classification models that provide the probability that a signal is a target signal of interest, and 3) analytical results, such as an occupancy analysis or soundscape